JackHamer09/interop-escrow-double-zero/README.md

 The script does several things:

-- Deploys 2 ERC20 tokens
+- Deploys 4 ERC20 tokens
 - Deploys the AMM contract
+- Deploys the TradeEscrow contract
 - Links everything together
-- Mint some of both tokens and send them to the deploy address
+- Mint some of each token and send them to the deploy address

 At the end it will log the addresses of the deployed contracts:

 ```
 DAI: <dai_address>
 WBTC: <wbtc_address>
+USDG: <usdg_address>
+wAAPL: <waapl_address>
 CPAMM: <cpamm_address>
+TradeEscrow.sol: <trade_escrow_address>
 ```

 ### 2. Webapp config